Resources for Parents

 For scholarship eligibility, students must meet the following deadlines and requirements:

 - Follow this link to apply for the Tennessee Promise Scholarship by November 2, 2020.
-Application opens on August 1, 2020.
+Application is NOW AVAILABLE.

 - File the 2021-2022 Free Application for Federal Student Aid (FAFSA) by February 1, 2021 at www.fafsa.gov.
 The FAFSA will be available beginning October 1, 2020.

 - Attend a mandatory meeting led by the local partnering organization.
 Failure to attend the mandatory meeting will result in loss of the Tennessee Promise scholarship.
-Follow this link to find your meeting date by high school.
-The meeting schedule for tnAchieves student's will be available in the fall.
+The meeting schedule for tnAchieves student's will be available soon.

 - Complete and submit 8 hours of community service for each semester to maintain eligibility for the Tennessee Promise scholarship.
 The initial community service must be completed and submitted by July 1, 2021.
 Partnering organizations will assist students in finding community service opportunities in their area.